kraai/chef-web-docs/chef_master/source/cookstyle.rst

 * Maintaining uniformity in the source code.
 * Setting expectations for fellow (and future) project contributors.
 * Detecting deprecated code that creates errors after upgrading to a newer Chef Infra Client release.
-* Detecting common Chef mistakes that cause code to fail or behave incorrectly
+* Detecting common Chef Infra mistakes that cause code to fail or behave incorrectly.

 Cookstyle vs. Rubocop
 =====================================================